Death of twins from medical negligence devastates young family

 After waking from the anaesthetic, Ms Guingan was told that the twin girls – Amelia and Tiana – had suffered from TTTS.

 Amelia was, by then, stillborn and Tiana was on life support, given very little chance of survival.
 Ms Guingan was then told that she had to immediately decide – while still recovering from the anaesthetic – whether to keep Tiana on life support.
 She eventually made the heartbreaking decision to turn off life support.

 However, Ms Gungian said the crushing blow occurred when the obstetrician alerted her that an ultrasound, conducted two weeks earlier – at the same hospital - showed signs of the condition, which was missed by doctors at the time.

 “It all happened very quickly,” Ms Guingan said.
 “As I was coming out of the anaesthetic after the caesarean, I couldn’t register what was happening but the doctors wanted me to make a decision on Tiana right there.”

 “The hospital has actually since admitted that they missed the TTTS during the earlier ultrasound.”

-Ms Guingan said the Officer family, including the couple’s two sons – aged six and two – were plagued by the tragedy every day.
-She said she thought of her daughters constantly, turning to regular counselling to help come to terms with the horrific loss.
+Ms Guingan said the Officer family, including the couple’s two sons – aged six and two – were haunted by the tragedy every day.
+She said she thought of her lost daughters constantly, turning to regular counselling to help come to terms with the horrific loss.